pmcarlu/csJenkinsDemo/README.md

 # csJenkinsDemo

-# A simple RESTful service to demostrate build, deploy, test capabilities in Jenkins.
+# A simple RESTful service to demostrate build, deploy, and test capabilities in Jenkins.